Gunnar Swanson Design Office

 See www.heritageoftreason.com (link appears in new window) if you want to read me kvetching about this one.

-(Thanks to Craig Malmrose [link appears in new window] who printed this with me.
-[We put up with each others’ cranky tendencies.])
+(Thanks to Craig Malmrose who printed this with me.
+[We sometimes put up with each others’ cranky tendencies.])

 QOL Apps/ICD Coach

-Sam Sears (links open in new tabs) is a psychologist at East Carolina University (where I teach graphic design.)
+Sam Sears (links open in new tabs) is a psychologist at East Carolina University (where I taught graphic design.)
 Sam has pioneered the study of the emotional outfall of implantable cardioverter defibrillators (ICDs.)
 He lectures and consults widely.
-We’re putting Sam in a bottle with ICD Coach, an app for mobile devices, a website, etc. QOL-Apps (as in Quality of Life Applications) is the parent company.
+The project was to put Sam in a bottle with ICD Coach, an app for mobile devices, a website, etc. QOL-Apps (as in Quality of Life Applications) was the parent company.
 I designed trademarks (including custom lettering) and navigation icons.
 I worked with a great team (including Keon Pettiway and Brian Schroeder) that developed websites and the app.

-The 2012 Cotton Country Century jerseyshave joined the EC Velo club jerseys in my world of stretchy fashion design.
+Cotton Country Century jerseys celebrate the 100-mile annual ride through Eastern North Carolina in the form of stretchy fashion design.
 See more on the boll weevil below.

 It was a struggle to keep the production people from “helping me out” on the EC Velo jerseys by adding type outlines and making sure that nothing bleeds.
 In the end, there are a couple of details I could quibble about but they did a better job than I could have hoped for.